vatpac-technology/pilot-procedures/docs/local-procedures/Class C/brisbane.md

 All other aircraft shall expect the **BN (RADAR) SID**.

+### Pushback/Taxi on ACD
+Dring periods of peak traffic, special procedures are activated requiring pilots to contact ACD, who assesses the current aerodrome traffic levels, before they are transferred to the SMC frequency.

+When the ATIS includes `ALL DEPARTURES MUST REQUEST PUSH BACK ON 118.85`, all pilots must contact ACD when ready for pushback or taxi (if no pushback is required).

+!!! phraseology
+    **QFA291:** "Brisbane Delivery, QFA291, bay 32, request pushback"
+    **BN ACD:** "QFA291, estimated delay 10 minutes, remain this frequency."
+    **QFA291**: "Remain this frequency, QFA291"

+When instructed, pilots must switch to SMC and **monitor** the frequency. **Do not contact SMC**, they will call you.

+!!! phraseology
+    **BN ACD**: "QFA291, standby for ground, 121.7"
+    **QFA291**: "Standby for ground, 121.7, QFA291"

+    *Pilot switches to 121.7 and <strong>waits for the controller to contact them</strong>.*

+    **BN SMC**: "QFA291, pushback approved"
+    **QFA291**: "Pushback approved, QFA291"

+There may be a delay on the SMC frequency before the controller contacts you.
+Pilots should only initiate contact with SMC if a significant amount of time (over 10 min) has passed since the frequency transfer and no contact has been made by the controller.

 ## Arrivals
 ILS, RNP, and RNP(AR) approaches are available to all runways.